Solvegam/RabbitMQExample/README.md

 **This is an example of using rabbitMQ**

-The idea is to have to producers that will share:
+The idea is to have two producers that will share:
 * one rabbitMQ server
 * one exchange